 Keep in mind that usually only 1-4 words of the title will display in the tab, giving you viewable ranges from 25-50% of the whole title.
 This might alter the way you structure your title, placing the most important information first.

 If (or hopefully when) someone bookmarks one of your pages, the default bookmark text that shows is the page’s title tag.
-This text is completely editable, but there is a high likelihood that they won’t.
-Therefore, it is extremely important that the title accurately represents the page content because, just as in the search results, you’ll be competing against other sites they’ve bookmarked, as well.
+This text is completely editable by whoever is bookmarking it, but there is a high likelihood that they won’t.
+Therefore, it is extremely important that the title accurately represents the page content.
+Just as in the search results, you’ll be competing against other sites they’ve bookmarked, as well.

-When pushing content out onto social media channels, the title of your page is usually the title of the link that gets pushed out.
-If your title is too long or has additional words that are unnecessary (such as company name), this could lead to socialization of a not-so-compelling or interesting title.
+When pushing content out onto social media channels, if a separate social title isn’t set, the title tag is what will most likely get pushed out for all to see.
+If your title is too long or has additional words that are unnecessary (such as your company name), this could lead to socialization of a not-so-compelling or interesting title.
 Since clicks are an important part of socialization, your title should be optimized for that, too.

 How You Can Benefit From Good Titles

-A title tag serves three main purposes of SEO, usability and socialization.
-They influence rankings, persuade people to click and increase visibility.
+A title tag serves three main purposes in SEO, usability and socialization:

 SEO: Influence rankings